basiakarpinski/SQL_Project_Data_Analysis/README.md

 ## Conclusion
- -- barriers to generalizing these results (niche and proficiency, geographical differences in demand and salary, interal hires, posting reliability)
+ From this series of queries, the top skill for software engineers to know in 2023 was indisputably python, with other common scripting languages, typescript and javascript also in demand.
+Likewise, due to the growing prevalence of AWS and Microsoft Azure hosting and cloud rendering services, experience with these technologies is also an asset.
+Finally, there is some trend in software engeineering work to also be familiar with querying lanauges such as mongoDB and SQL.
+It may then be beneficial for coding adjacent workers—technical artists, producers, render farm managers, to name a few—to also develop some preliminary understanding in querying databases, scripting tools, and perhaps most importantly, troubleshooting script errors and reading log files.

+ There are some caveats to the analysis presented, and the the generalizability of these results.
+First, queries were restricted to only software engineering positions, roles typically requiring specialized and deep knowledge of programming.
+These may not be the most optimal skills for those who only work in bureaucratic roles far outside of asset pipelines.
+Likewise, the profileration of AI-based assistants means simple scripts can be built using natural language descriptor prompts, albeit this method requires both benig able to read and adjust the script as necessary, and a strong understanding of digital security protection when requesting and running AI-generated scripts. -- barriers to generalizing these results (niche and proficiency, geographical differences in demand and salary, interal hires, posting reliability)
  -- alternative frameworks of analysis (matrix analysis, monthly trends, experience brackets, part-time vs full time, regular vs contract vs freelance employment)
  -- newer database (how to webscrape)

-[def]: image.png